Christian and Missionary Alliance Churches of the Philippines: Division of Church Ministries

 The Division of Church Ministers can be compared to the Philippines' Department of the Interior and Local Government.
-This division administers and in charge of coordinating with the different local churches of the CAMACOP.
+This division administers and coordinates with the various local churches of CAMACOP.
 Each local church is handled by districts and by regions.
 In tradition, the Vice-President was appointed to this post.

-Division of General and Theological Education
+Division of Education

 This Division is similar to the functions of the Philippines' Department of Education.
 It administers all CAMACOP-owned schools and seminaries.
 Its current plan is to build an all-new and first Alliance University in the Philippines.

-Division of Stewardship and Finance
+Division of Finance and Stewardship

 This Division handles all financial transactions of the CAMACOP.
 The National Treasurer is under this office.

 Division of Missions

 This Division administers all missionary outreaches of the denomination.